 Unified treatment of phenomenological and atomistic kinetic processes in materials.
 Provides the foundation for the advanced understanding of processing, microstructural evolution, and behavior for a broad spectrum of materials.
 Topics include irreversible thermodynamics; rate and transition state theory, diffusion; nucleation and phase transitions; continuous phase transitions; grain growth and coarsening; capillarity driven morphological evolution; and interface stability during phase transitions.

 3.21 will not be offered this semester.
-It will be instructed by C. Thompson.
+It will be available in the Spring semester, and will be instructed by C. Thompson.

 Lecture occurs 9:30 AM to 11:00 AM on Mondays and Wednesdays in 4-237.